4 Reasons Why Garbage Disposal Not Draining [SOLVED]

 FOG is short for food oil and grease, also known as FOG.
 This refers to the fat, oil, or grease that is collected in your kitchen when you cook with solid fats such as butter, lard, and meat drippings.
 When the grease solidifies, it can clog your pipes, leading to plumbing problems including leaks and backups.
 The accumulation of FOG in your sewer system can lead to costly repairs by a plumber.

-See also [FIXED] Why is My KitchenAid Dishwasher Not Draining - Let's Fix It
+See also 8 Reasons Why Kenmore Dishwasher Won't Start - Let's Fix It

 Instead of putting the grease down the sink, pour it into the container provided.
 Keep in mind that containers will only store so much grease, which is not to be put down the drain.
 Grease should be stored in a cool, dark place until it can be disposed of in an environmentally friendly manner.